 Compound returns are the greatest force for those focused on capital appreciation.
 Suppose you were to make a $1,000 investment upfront, and then add $100 per month for the next 20 years.
 The total amount you contributed would be $25,000.
 But if your investments were to produce an 8% return each year, compound returns would place your total savings at $59,575.31.

 If you use the capital appreciation strategy, you are not too concerned with day-to-day fluctuations.
 However, keep a close eye on the fundamentals of the company for changes that could affect long-term growth.
 Your approach may involve making regular purchases.

-The current income involves investing in stocks that pay a consistent and high dividend, as well as some top-quality real estate investment trusts (REITs) and highly-rated bonds because these products produce regular current income.
-People concerned with current income should consider investing in blue-chip stocks, which are shares in large, prominent corporations that have shown a long history of growth and consistent dividend payouts.
+Current income involves investing in stocks that pay a consistent and high dividend, as well as some top-quality real estate investment trusts (REITs) and highly-rated bonds.
+These products produce regular, current income.
+If you are focused on making current income, consider investing in blue-chip stocks, which are shares in large, prominent corporations that have shown a long history of growth and consistent dividend payouts.

-Capital preservation is often associated with retired or nearly retired people who want to make sure they don't outlive their money.
-For this investor, safety is critical—even if it involves giving up return potential for security.
+Capital preservation is often thought of as being for retired or nearly retired people who want to make sure they don't outlive their money.
+For those people, safety is critical, even if it involves giving up return potential for security.

-Younger investors can have a stock-dominated portfolio because they have many years to recover from any losses that may occur due to market changes or economic downturns.
-This isn't the case for older people.
+Younger investors can have a stock-dominated portfolio.
+That's because they have many years to recover from any losses that may occur due to market changes or downturns.
+That isn't the case for older people.

-The speculator is not a true investor, but a trader who enjoys jumping in and out of stocks for capital gain.
-Speculators or traders are interested in quick profits and use advanced trading techniques like shorting stocks, trading on the margin, options, and other special methods.
+The speculator may not be a true investor, but a trader who enjoys jumping in and out of stocks for capital gain.
+These people want quick profits, and they may use advanced trading methods like shorting stocks, trading on the margin, options, and other special methods.

 The Bottom Line